Rancid (2000 album)

-Rancid (also known as Rancid 5 or Rancid 2000 to avoid confusion with their debut album) is the eponymously titled fifth studio album by the American punk rock band Rancid, released on August 1, 2000.
+Rancid (also known as Rancid 5 or Rancid 2000 to avoid confusion with their debut album) is the fifth studio album by the American punk rock band Rancid, released on August 1, 2000.
 It is the second eponymous album and the first to be released through frontman Tim Armstrong's label, Hellcat Records.
 It also features the return of producer Brett Gurewitz, who has produced every subsequent album by the band.